-In order to undertake the structure plan process Council needed to identify a study area.
+Council needed to identify a study area to undertake the Structure Plan process.

-The study area included in this draft Plan is bounded by Beech, Fitzroy, Bruce and Strathmore Streets to the north, Thomas Street to the west, Balmoral, Leckie and Wood Streets to the east and Brewer and Higgins Roads to the south.
+The study area included in this Plan is bounded by Beech, Fitzroy, Bruce and Strathmore Streets to the north, Thomas Street to the west, Balmoral, Leckie and Wood Streets to the east and Brewer and Higgins Roads to the south.
 The railway line runs through the heart of the activity centre.

-The activity centre study area is centered on the commercial core of Centre Road with a catchment size of approximately 800 metres to one kilometre - which is an approximate 10 minute walking distance extended to the nearest main road.
+The activity centre study area is focused on the commercial core of Centre Road with a catchment size of approximately 800 metres to one kilometre - which is an approximate 10-minute walking distance extended to the nearest main road.
 This area was chosen as it is considered large enough to manage impacts that fall both within and beyond the centre.

-The Bentleigh draft Structure Plan study area and 10 minute walking distance is shown in Figure 15.0.
+The Bentleigh Structure Plan study area and 10-minute walking distance is shown in Figure 15.0.